JulienGasparLopes/Sheltercraft/README.md

 For any question, suggestion or issue, feel free to open an issue.

 Here is a quick list of the next features I plan to add:
-- Improve CuttingStump to add a cooldown + number of axe hits before the log is transformed into planks.
 - PlantFiber from grass and wovening (bamboo will also be usable).
 - WickerBasket to store items (early-game storage).
 - FlintPickaxe harvests only boulders, no cobblestone.